What is the Best Way to Make Payments in New Zealand?

 EFTPOS, Debit, Credit and Travel Money Cards

-Kiwis certainly prefer to use the plastic, rather than cash, cheques or mobile payments, so you’ll find that most businesses that you’ll encounter around the country have card machines.
+Kiwis certainly prefer to use plastic, rather than cash, cheques or mobile payments, so you’ll find that most businesses that you’ll encounter around the country have card machines.
 Get used to the term “EFTPOS” because that’s what New Zealanders call machines used for debit/credit cards.
-If you’re asked, “Are you paying EFTPOS?” it generally means paying with card.
+If you’re asked, “Are you paying EFTPOS?” it generally means paying with a card.
 Here are some of the common card options available to pay for things in New Zealand.